-As the First Line, business management and operational staff are responsible for identifying and managing risks on a daily basis and for escalating identified risk issues to Risk Management.
+As the First Line, business management and operational staff are responsible for identifying and managing risks on a daily basis and for escalating identified risk issues to the Management Board and, as applicable to Risk Management.
 Business management, including Bank IT management, is accountable for the implementation and operation of appropriate policies and procedures and for ensuring compliance with policies set by the Management Board, Supervisory Board and Risk Management.